Synthetic and AI Voices: Market Size and How They’re Made

 Dynamic and Static Voice Applications

 Dynamic voice applications indicate that there is a bi-directional, or two-way interaction with the end user.
 For instance, the user is asking questions, and the voice assistant is providing answers out loud.
 These interactive experiences are separate from static experiences, which are one-way, such as in the example of a podcast or audiobook.

 Opportunities for Voice Actors with Dynamic Voice Applications

-The creation of synthetic and AI voices almost always require that a human voice be supplied first to form the foundation of the app’s vocal database.
+One of the first challenges that a developer or publisher may face when creating dynamic voice applications, is that it’s difficult to anticipate what the user will say, and therefore, how your device should answer.
+For this reason and more, the creation of synthetic and AI voices almost always require that a human voice be supplied first to form the foundation of the app’s vocal database.
 This is an emerging line of work for voice actors and could signal great opportunity, as more and more brands and technologies seek to develop their own branded synthetic voices, as well as source voices for Alexa Skills and other voice assistant apps.